-The term sustainability should be embraced on any coffee shop, from the smallest independent one to the big chain one.
-And it should be put in practice as soon as possible as we are ruining the world with the atmospheric CO2 level increasing month after month.
+The term sustainability should be embraced any coffee shop, from the smallest and independent one to the big chain players .
+It should be put in practice as soon as possible as we are ruining the world with the atmospheric CO2 level increasing month after month.

 Do not do that, means we are responsible for the ecological balance, being harmful to the environment by draining the world of its natural resources.

 What a coffee shop can do in term of sustainability?
 So, well, let’s just cut to the chase.

 Just 1% of the disposable cups are recycled with 2.5 billion disposable cups end up in landfill every year in the UK.
 Compostable and recyclable cups are asked to reduce environmental impact by lowering on single-use cups and plastic.
 But there’s a problem: what it might be 100% recyclable it’s not.

 Take-away cups are plastic-coated no matter what they make us believe.
 That’s why we just think we are saving the planet when we end up drinking from a compostable cup.

 That plastic lining cannot be removed easily with the existing composting process and even when PLA is broken down, it ends up into microplastics.

 But luckily, an Adelaide -based company called Detpak is taking care of this problem with a recycling system that was first launched in Australia and New Zealand.

 But Just before getting into details let’s have a look of this company.

 Detpak: a bit of history